QuantEcon/Bookshelf/README.md

 ### Setup
 ##### Prerequisites
 1. **npm 5+** : `node install -g npm`
 2. **node v8+**
 3. **reactjs v16+** : `npm install -g create-react-app`

 #### Installation Commands
 Ensure you have `npm v5+` and `node v8+` installed.
 1. Pull from repository using `git pull`.
 2. Cd into project root directory.
 3. Run `npm run install-all` to install all dependencies.
 4. Follow instructions in `client/src/assets/sccss/README.md` to set up the css

 #### Running Commands
-If you are in development mode, you will need to have _both_ the webpack development server for the React client _and_ the node express server running.
-To do this, run these commands:

-1. `npm start` from the `/` directory
-2. `npm start-client` **_OR_** `cd client && npm start` from the `/` directory

-You then will be able to connect to the website through the React client's port (default is 3000)
+Instead of of running `npm start` in both the client and server side, the project has set up `npm run dev` which uses **concurrently** to run both the client and server at the same time within one terminal.

  If you get a `Could not proxy request` error, then you are either not running the API backend, or the ports are not matching.
 Ensure the port that the API is running on matches the one declared in the config files.

 If you would like to test a production build, run `npm run build` from inside the `/client/` directory.